 The Open Training College is a medium-sized, specialised college responding to the training needs of staff who work in the disability, non-profit, community and voluntary sectors nationally.
-It has a very distinctive profile and purpose:
+It has a very distinctive profile and purpose, as outlined below.